-Any creditor or the liquidator may bring action during the liquidation proceedings for the court to establish that the former executives of the economic operator failed to properly represent the interests of creditors in the three-year period prior to the opening of liquidation proceedings.
+Any creditor or liquidator may bring action during liquidation proceedings before the court for establishing that the former executives of the economic operator failed to properly represent the interests of the creditors in the span of three years prior to the opening of liquidation proceedings.
 Financial security may also be demanded with a view to providing satisfaction for the creditor's claims.